detroit-labs/katalon-mobile-util/README.md

 ### TestObject Finder

 The basic elements of Katalon Studio tests are [TestObjects](https://docs.katalon.com/display/KD/Manage+Test+Object).
 These objects are stored in the Object Repository.
-To keep thing consistently organized, `katalonsupport` assumes that the following structure will be used to store `TestObjects`.
+To keep thing consistently organized, **katalon-mobile-util** assumes that the following structure will be used to store `TestObjects`.

-Because iOS and Android `TestObject` properties vary slightly, using "iOS Test" and "Android Test" folders allows `katalonsupport` to dynamically switch between the `TestObjects` based on the test device platform.
-Store the `TestObject` with the same name for each platform, e.g. `Checkout button` and `katalonsupport` will pick the correct object for the platform.
+Because iOS and Android `TestObject` properties vary slightly, using "iOS Test" and "Android Test" folders allows **katalon-mobile-util** to dynamically switch between the `TestObjects` based on the test device platform.
+Store the `TestObject` with the same name for each platform, e.g. `Checkout button` and **katalon-mobile-util** will pick the correct object for the platform.

 Add this import statement to your test file:

 ```
-import com.detroitlabs.katalonsupport.testobject.Finder
+import com.detroitlabs.katalonmobileutil.testobject.Finder
 ```

 Find a `TestObject` from the Object Repository: